AzureAD/microsoft-authentication-library-for-js/contributing.md

 - `npm run beachball:change`

 Generates a changefile based on the `master` branch.
-This should be run on your PR before merging to `dev`.
+This should be run on your PR before merging to `dev`, **AFTER** you have created your PR.
 When this command is run, the type of change needs to be selected:

 ![Select Change Type](./docs/images/beachball-changetype.png)